tzsk/push/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

 This is a `Laravel 5 Package` for [**Pushwoosh**](https://www.pushwoosh.com) Notification Integration.
 This package currently supports `IOS & Android` other support is coming soon.
 This package is built upon [gomoob/php-pushwoosh](https://github.com/gomoob/php-pushwoosh) package.
-With feew tweeks and Laravel 5 Compatibility.
+With feew changes and Laravel 5 Compatibility.

+This package is compatible with Laravel 5.2 or Higher.
+Old version support (Laravel 5.1.\*) is coming soon for those who are still using PHP 5.4.\*

 ## Install